 An example of using the markup formula

 Now let’s make the example a little more concrete.
-Let’s say the cost for one of Archon Optical’s products, Zealot sunglasses, is set at $18.
-This is how much it costs Archon Optical to create a single pair of the Zealot.
-They will then turn around and sell each Zealot for the price of $36.
+Let’s say the cost for one of Archon Optical’s products, Zealot sunglasses, is $18.
+That $18 is how much it costs Archon Optical to create a single pair of the Zealot.
+They will then turn around and sell each Zealot for $36.

 If we run through that calculation, we arrive at a markup of 100%:

 Pricing products based on markup